 Ruling: Initially the run scores (runner reached home plate before the third out).
 However, the defense's appeal is sustained and the runner is called out because no run may score after the third out is made.
-See Official Baseball Rule 5.08(a) [former OBR 4.09(a)].
+See Official Baseball Rule 5.08(a).

-In addition to the preceding approved rulings regarding appeal plays, the examples and plays found in the Comments to Official Baseball Rule 5.08 [former OBR 4.09] also pertain to appeal plays.
+In addition to the preceding approved rulings regarding appeal plays, the examples and plays found in the Comments to Official Baseball Rule 5.08 also pertain to appeal plays.
 In particular, plays found in that section of the Official Baseball Rules demonstrate the following three concepts:

-(1) No run shall score during a play in which the third out is made by the batter-runner before the batter-runner touches first base.
+(1) No run shall score during a play in which the third out is made by the batterrunner before the batter-runner touches first base.

-No run shall score during a play in which the third out is a force out.
+(2) No run shall score during a play in which the third out is a force out.